dipech/dipech.github.io/resources/data/blog/behavioral-interview-questions/text.md

 - Carefully pick very-very simple bugs to start with.
 Then give it a couple tasks larger.
 Then again.
 It shouldn't be critical parts of the project.
 The main idea is to let the new teammate get used to the code base.

-to be done.

 ## Work distribution

 > How would you go about distributing work for a project across a team of software engineers?
 > If you've led a project in the past, describe what you did.

-to be done.
+You need to find a balance between:
+- Criticality of parts of a project (assign the most capable engineers to work with the most difficult things).
+- Engineers' personal preferences (e.g. someone would like to work on some part of the project).
+To make sure people are happy with the project.
+- Engineers' careers trajectories.

 ## Past mistake

 > Describe a time when you made a mistake.
 How did you deal with the repercussions of the mistake?
 > What lessons did you learn from the mistake?

-to be done.
+to be done:
 - Netcat exchange module: inconsistency of the result with the technical task.
-- How I deleted alifba.
+- How I deleted an entrire website (alifba).

 ## Challenging project

 > Describe a challenging project that you worked on.
 Why was it challenging?
 What was your role in the project?
 > How did you deal with the various difficulties of the project?

-to be done.
+to be done:
 - Multiprocessing multistep oktarget task execution system.
+- A difficult CUDA algorithm to be implemented.

 ## Production outage

 > Describe a time when you had to deal with an outage at work.
 How did you handle the situation?
 > What steps did you take after the issue was resolved?

-to be done.
+To be done

 ## Tough feedback

 > How do you think about receiving and giving feedback?
 Describe a time when you received tough feedback and/or
 > a time when you gave tough feedback.
 How did you react to it?
 How did you give it?

-to be done.
+to be done:
 - Not for a person, but for a system module: netcat cms integration tools.

 ## Strengths and improvements